-11 Galtung (2005) points to the problem of surveying such lower level corruption, and says that "90% of the world is missing" in the CPI because the underlying surveys ignore large parts of the economy.
-See also Miller, Grødeland and Koshechkina (2001) for an in-depth study of local citizens' experience of bureaucratic corruption.
+12 See Miller, Grødeland and Koshechkina (2001) for an in-depth study of local citizens' experience of bureaucratic corruption.
+Galtung (2005) points to another related problem of surveying these forms of corruption, and says that "90% of the world is missing" in the CPI because the underlying surveys ignore large parts of the economies.